compas-dev/compas_fab/docs/examples/05_backends_pybullet/02_forward_and_inverse_kinematics.rst

 Forward kinematics
 ==================

-As with ROS, the forward kinematics function calculates the pose of the robot's end-effector from joint states.
+The forward kinematics function calculates the pose of the robot's end-effector from joint states.
 This means the state of each joint in the articulated body of a robot needs to be defined.